TarekRaafat/autoComplete.js/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea (or improvement for an existing feature) for this project
+about: Suggest an idea (or improvement for an existing feature)
 title: ''
 labels: enhancement
 assignees: ''